Rellik-7/meme_classifier/README.md

 # Meme_classifier

-An App is integrated with the ML Model which classify images into memes and non memes.
+The meme classifier app is built using Flutter, and integrated with a ML Model which can classify images into memes and non-memes.
+The app can import all the images from the gallery, and the user can choose the images e wants to classsify.
+After classification, the user can delete the images from his phone gallery

 ## app name- meme_classifier
 ## package name- com.example.meme_classifier